sonic-net/sonic-mgmt/docs/testbed/README.testbed.WANSetup.md

 If you want to skip downloading the image when the cEOS image is not imported locally, set `skip_ceos_image_downloading` to `true` in `sonic-mgmt/ansible/group_vars/all/ceos.yml`.
 Then, when the cEOS image is not locally available, the scripts will not try to download it and will fail with an error message.
 Please use option 1.1 to download and import the cEOS image manually.

-### Option 2: Use SONiC image as neighboring devices
-You need to prepare a sound SONiC image `sonic-vs.img` in `~/veos-vm/images/`.
-We don't support to download sound sonic image right now, but for testing, you can also follow the section [Download the sonic-vs image](##download-the-sonic-vs-image) to download an available image and put it into the directory `~/veos-vm/images`

-### Option 3: Use Cisco image as neighboring devices
+### Option 2: Use Cisco image as neighboring devices
 You need to prepare a Cisco IOS-XR image `cisco-vs.img` in `~/cisco-vm/images/`.
-We don't support to download cisco image automatically, you can download an available image from [Download Cisco image](https://software.cisco.com/download/home/282414851/type/280805694/release/7.6.2) and put it into the directory `~/cisco-vm/images`
+We don't support to download cisco image automatically, you can download an available image from [Download Cisco image](https://software.cisco.com/download/home/282414851/type/280805694/release/7.6.2) and put it into the directory `~/veos-vm/images`

 ## Download the sonic-vs image